cainanBlack/Java-Calculator/README.md

 ### <b>For WindowsOS:</b>

-- Download the 'LightRoast Calculator.jar' file and either run in command prompt with the command:
+- Download the 'LightRoast Calculator.jar' file and run this command in terminal in the directory that you downloaded the file:

 ```
 java -jar 'LightRoast Calculator.jar'